Orbital and electronic entanglement in quantum teleportation schemes: Particle and mode entanglement

 As shown in Appendix \ref{app:entmeasure} the particle entanglement of the probed system in Eq.~(\ref{eqn:entdetector}) fulfills the inequality

 for both $E_G[\ket{\Psi}]$ and $S[\ket{\Psi}]$.
 Eq.~(\ref{eqn:entrelation}) can be rewritten as

 which shows that the measurement of the occupation of a single spin-orbital does not increase the particle entanglement of the probed system on average.
 This parallels how local measurements and classical communiction do not increase the entanglement of distinguishable particles on average \cite{Vedral_PRL_1997_ent_meas}.
-One consequence of Eq.~(\ref{eqn:entrelation}) is that a general total occupation measurement of a set of orbitals, which can increase the average particle entanglement of the probed system, can not be converted into a single spin-orbital occupation measurement without the interaction with an auxiliary system.

 The interaction with the detector is often preceded by an excitation of the probed system.
 In photoemission spectroscopy the system is first excited by a photon which causes an electron to be emitted from the surface of the sample.
 The electron enters a highly excited free electron orbital and is then captured by an electron multiplier as in Eq.~(\ref{eqn:entdetector}).
 If the excitation by the photon is considered to be much faster than the dynamics of the system then it can be described by an effective one-particle unitary operator ($\hat{W}^{(1)}$).
 This implies that the full ideal photoemission spectroscopy measurement also fulfills Eq.~(\ref{eqn:entrelation}) and not only the detection step.